OpenMDAO/POEMs/POEM_004.md

             Units of the x variable.
         vec_size : int
-            The number of independent splines to interpolate. interp_options : dict
+            The number of independent splines to interpolate. num_cp : int
+            Number of points to interpolate at
+        interp_options : dict
             Dict contains the name and value of options specific to the chosen interpolation method.
         """